Nyk0/chsc/README.md

 nico@DESKTOP-KSGVO8B:~$ ssh -p 2424 root@localhost
 ```

-Go to the "admin" node :
+Go to the "admin" node:

 ```bash
 root@frontal:~# ssh admin
 ```

-And check that the Kubernetes cluster is running :
+And check that the Kubernetes cluster is running:

 ```
 root@admin:~#  kubectl get nodes